Microsoft/IntuneDocs/intune/exchange-connector-install.md

 |  Active Directory synchronization  |                                                                                      Before you can use the connector to connect Intune to your Exchange Server, you must [set up Active Directory synchronization](users-add.md) so that your local users and security groups are synchronized with your instance of Azure Active Directory.                                                                                      |
 |        Additional software         |                                                                                                                                           A full installation of Microsoft .NET Framework 4.5 and Windows PowerShell 2.0 must be installed on the computer that hosts the connector.                                                                                                                                           |
 |              Network               | The computer on which you install the connector must be in a domain that has a trust relationship to the domain that hosts your Exchange Server.<br /><br />The computer requires configurations to enable it to access the Intune service through firewalls and proxy servers over Ports 80 and 443.
 Domains that are used by Intune include manage.microsoft.com, &#42;manage.microsoft.com, and &#42;.manage.microsoft.com. |

+The account used to connect to Intune must have an assigned Intune license, e.g. EMS E3 or E5.

 ### Exchange cmdlet requirements